mtwebster/mouse-damper/README.md

 # mouse-damper
-an attempt to use libevdev to dampen small pointer movements to help people with hand tremors
+an attempt to use libevdev to dampen small pointer movements to help people with hand tremors.
+I'm no expert, just someone who has to deal with this, and all my observation and reasoning here is from my own experience.

 For people with a hand tremor ('essential tremor' in my case) it can be difficult to be precise with a mouse